GerritCodeReview/homepage/_posts/2020-11-30-gerrit-news-jun-nov-2020.md

 ## Project Members and ESC

-The Engineering steering committee had changed in October 2020: Han-Wen Nienhuys replaced Alice Kober-Sotzek for the Google affiliation.
+The Engineering steering committee had changed in October 2020:

+* Han-Wen Nienhuys replaced Alice Kober-Sotzek for the Google affiliation.
+* Saša Živkov replaced David Pursehouse for the non-Google affiliation.

+We would like to thank Alice and David once again for their uniquely significant contibutions to Gerrit.
+They will be missed.
+Yet we are happy to welcome Han-Wen and Saša for these new roles alongside their lasting maintainer ones.
+Thanks for joining our ESC!

 More information about the project members [here](https://gerritcodereview.com/members.html#engineering-steering-committee).

 ## Default Java 11 Language Level